<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Next, you'll need to decide how far you want to cast your net: local or global?
 Sourcing locally, or near-sourcing, has some clear perks.
 Shipping costs are lower, lead times are shorter, and it’s much easier to stay in close communication and maintain control over your supply chain.
 On the other hand, global sourcing opens up a massive pool of suppliers.
 This can lead to more competitive pricing and a wider variety of materials and capabilities.
 The trade-off often involves longer shipping times and navigating different time zones or regulations.
 The right choice depends on your priorities, whether it's speed and control or cost and selection when you're finding the right suppliers for your fixtures.

-Long-Term vs. Flexible Contracts
+Long-Term Partnerships vs. Flexible Contracts

 Finally, think about the kind of commitment you're ready for.
 Long-term contracts are perfect for building stable, collaborative partnerships.
 When a vendor knows they have your business for the long haul, they're more invested in your success.
 This commitment can translate into better pricing, dedicated service, and a partner who truly understands your goals.
 However, retail can be unpredictable.
 If you need the ability to pivot quickly with market trends, a more flexible, short-term contract might be a better fit.
 This approach gives you the agility to adapt without being tied down, which is a huge plus in a fast-moving industry.
 Strong vendor relationship management is key, no matter which path you choose.